forsc/docker_logs_chrome/README.md

    }
    ```
 4. Click "Apply & Restart"
+5. Verify the API is accessible by opening a browser and navigating to `http://localhost:2375/version` - you should see JSON output with Docker version information

+#### Troubleshooting Docker API Access

+If you're having trouble connecting to the Docker API:

+1. Make sure Docker is running
+2. Check that you've configured Docker to expose the API as described above
+3. Try accessing `http://localhost:2375/version` in your browser to verify the API is accessible
+4. If you're using a firewall, make sure port 2375 is allowed
+5. Try restarting Docker after making configuration changes

 **IMPORTANT SECURITY NOTE**: Exposing the Docker API without TLS encryption is not recommended for production environments.
 This extension is intended for local development and monitoring only.